 - Big Applesauce: Steve originally hails from a small village in the North Country region of upstate New York.

 - Big Damn Heroes: For finally putting Austin, Liz and Julia on the block.
 They had been a very powerful trio in the game since the beginning and nobody seemed to have had any drive to split them up except John (but he has never won a Head of Household).
 It has been a long time coming for the trio to touch the block, feel the heat and finally be broken up and face possible eviction.
-On finale night, Steve won the final 3 Head of Household and ended up making the biggest move of the season by evicting Vanessa (the most dominant player of the entire season).
+On finale night, Steve won the final 3 Head of Household and made the biggest move of the season by evicting Vanessa (the most dominant player of the entire season).
 The fans were absolutely elated when Steve had a hand in Austin, Julia and Liz bring split up and had a hand in evicting Vanessa.

 - Break the Cutie: Vanessa pretty much broke him when she refused to use the veto even when he begged her.
 Not only that but it's implied that no one in the house cares about him and even John wanted him gone.
 When Steve exacts payback on Vanessa and smashes up the villainous alliances in the house, he had definitely earned his right to do so.

 - Butt-Monkey: The guy's been betrayed by pretty much everyone, is talked about behind his back, and thought of as a weasel.
 He did not deserve any of this.